 Introducing

-the Dyop® The
+the Dyop®

-“Revolutionary” Method for Measuring Visual Clarity (Acuity) Helping the world see more clearly, one person at a time.
+“Revolutionary” Method for Measuring Visual Clarity (Acuity)

 is the process of using special lenses for measuring the sphere, cylinder, and axis optical variables which go into